francescozanoni/tutorials/personal_composer_repository.md

     }
     ```

-1. put you package into a directory named **package-1.0.0** and compress it into file **package-1.0.0.zip**
+1. put your package into a directory named **package-1.0.0** and compress to file **package-1.0.0.zip**

-1. upload file package-1.0.0.zip to a web server, e.g. at URL *http://www.example.com/package-1.0.0.zip*
+1. upload file package-1.0.0.zip to a web server, e.g. at URL **http://www.example.com/package-1.0.0.zip**

-1. create the repository main file *packages.json*, as follows:
+1. create the repository main file **packages.json**, as follows:

     ```json
     {